icedevml/react-native-hce-module-ios/packages/host-card-emulation/README.md

 * you are in the cooldown period where you are not allowed to acquire the presentment intent assertion (cooldown is 15 seconds after the previous assertion had expired);
 * the feature is not supported or the device is not eligible for whatever reason;

-Call `NativeHCEModule?.isExclusiveNFC()` to check if exclusive NFC access is still active.
+Call `NativeHCEModule.isExclusiveNFC()` to check if exclusive NFC access is still active.

 ### Android: Handle HCE calls when the app is not running